chryswoods/siremol.org/chryswoods.com/parallel_python/README.md

 [Intermediate Python](../intermediate_python/README.md) courses.

-This is a short course that will give you a taste of functional programming how it can be used to write efficient parallel code.
+This is a short course that will give you a taste of functional programming and how it can be used to write efficient parallel code.
 Please work through the course at your own pace.
 Python is best learned by using it, so please copy out and play with the examples provided, and also have a go at the exercises.